kuiperzone/PupNet-Deploy/README.md

 Take a look, for example, at the file provided under: `Deploy/app.metainfo.xml`.

 Again, you will notice that macro variables are used.
 These are entirely optional here and simply mean, that as far as possible, deployment configuration data is specified in one place only (i.e. your `pupnet.conf` file).
+However, you may still wish to edit and extend this file to provide a screenshot, international language translations and additional information such as keywords.

+**IMPORTANT:** Since PupNet version 1.4.0, the macros `${APPSTREAM_DESCRIPTION_XML}` and `${APPSTREAM_CHANGELOG_XML}` may be used to auto-populate the default application description, and change (release) information.
+These are described in more detail below.

-Hint: You can use PupNet itself to generate a metadata template file:
+**Hint:** You can use PupNet itself to generate a metadata template file for a new project:

-    pupnet name --new meta
+    pupnet [name] --new meta

 This will create a new file for you under: `name.metainfo.xml`